 The project aims to build a broad network of scholars studying internationalization and social impact of political science.

-The innovative nature of the project lies in its multidimensional focus: moving from the key concepts of Professionalization and Social Impact, the working groups included in the network will discuss data and interpretations of the recent transformation of Political Science.
+of the project lies in its multidimensional focus: from the key concepts of Professionalization and Social Impact, the working groups included in the network have discussed data and interpretations of the recent transformation of Political Science.
 Please read the four WG reports for more details: WG1; WG2

 Political scientists produce lots of interpretative and normative analyses.